TanishqAtrey/decoder-only-transformer-from-scratch/README.md

 | Output head | Tied with the input embedding matrix |
 | Fine-tuning | Full fine-tune, LoRA (rank-configurable, default targets `q_proj`/`v_proj`), or DPO on top of either |

-A **Grouped Query Attention** implementation (`kanha/core/layers_gqa.py`) also exists in the codebase, matching the design used by Mistral and LLaMA-2-70B (fewer KV heads than query heads, shared across groups). **It's currently a standalone module and isn't imported by `model.py`** — the trained/served model uses standard MHA.
-Worth wiring in before claiming it as a live feature (see [Known limitations](#known-limitations--roadmap)).
+A **Grouped Query Attention** implementation (`kanha/core/layers_gqa.py`) also exists in the codebase, matching the design used by Mistral and LLaMA-2-70B (fewer KV heads than query heads, shared across groups).

 Default full-scale config (`config.yaml`):
 ```yaml